GoogleCloudPlatform/elcarro-oracle-operator/README.md

 ### License Notice

-You can use El Carro to automatically provision and manage Oracle Database Express Edition (XE) or Oracle Database Enterprise Edition (EE).
+You can use El Carro to automatically provision and manage Oracle Database Express Edition (XE) or Oracle Database Enterprise Edition (12c and 19c).
 In each case, it is your responsibility to ensure that you have appropriate licenses to use any such Oracle software with El Carro.

 Please also note that each El Carro “database” will create a pluggable database, which may require licensing of the Oracle Multitenant option.